I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/gpioclx/nc-gpioclx-gpio-client-prepare-controller.md

 <p>The GPIO_CLIENT_PREPARE_CONTROLLER function type is defined in the Gpioclx.h header file.
 To more accurately identify errors when you run the code analysis tools, be sure to add the _Use_decl_annotations_ annotation to your function definition.
 The _Use_decl_annotations_ annotation ensures that the annotations that are applied to the GPIO_CLIENT_PREPARE_CONTROLLER function type in the header file are used.
 For more information about the requirements for function declarations, see <a href="NULL">Declaring Functions by Using Function Role Types for KMDF Drivers</a>.
 For more information about _Use_decl_annotations_, see <a href="http://go.microsoft.com/fwlink/p/?LinkId=286697">Annotating Function Behavior</a>.</p>

-<p>This callback function is implemented by the GPIO controller driver.
-The GPIO framework extension (GpioClx) calls this function to initialize the hardware resources that the GPIO controller driver needs so that it can access the GPIO controller device.</p>

-<p>The <i>ResourcesRaw</i> and <i>ResourcesTranslated</i> parameters are handles to lists of raw and translated resources.
-These lists describe hardware resources that the PnP manager has assigned to the GPIO controller device that is specified by the <i>Device</i> parameter.
-For more information, see <a href="kmdf.raw_and_translated_resources">Raw and Translated Resources</a>.</p>

-<p>During the <i>CLIENT_PrepareController</i> callback, the GPIO controller driver can acquire the hardware resources that it requires from the <i>ResourcesRaw</i> or <i>ResourcesTranslated</i> list.
-If the GPIO controller device is memory-mapped, the driver should map the bus-relative memory address range or ranges that are assigned to the device's hardware registers to system virtual addresses.
-For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff554399">Mapping Bus-Relative Addresses to Virtual Addresses</a>.</p>

-<p>If the GPIO controller is not memory-mapped, the driver's hardware resources contain a connection ID instead of a memory range.
-The driver uses this ID to open a logical connection to the GPIO controller, and sends I/O requests through this connection to access the controller's registers.</p>

-<p>GpioClx connects to (and later disconnects from) any interrupt resource that the PnP manager assigns to the GPIO controller.
-If GpioClx receives such an interrupt resource, it does not remove this interrupt resource from the resource lists that it passes to the <i>CLIENT_PrepareController</i> callback function.
-However, the GPIO controller driver should not try to connect to (or later disconnect from) any interrupt resource that it finds in these lists.</p>

-<p>The <a href="https://msdn.microsoft.com/library/windows/hardware/hh439411">CLIENT_ReleaseController</a> event callback function performs operations that are needed when the GPIO controller device is no longer accessible.
-During this callback, the GPIO controller driver should release any hardware resources that it acquired during the previous <i>CLIENT_PrepareController</i> callback.</p>

-<p>To register your driver's <i>CLIENT_PrepareController</i> callback function, call the <a href="https://msdn.microsoft.com/library/windows/hardware/hh439490">GPIO_CLX_RegisterClient</a> method.
-This method accepts, as an input parameter, a pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/hh439479">GPIO_CLIENT_REGISTRATION_PACKET</a> structure that contains a <i>CLIENT_PrepareController</i> function pointer.</p>

-<p>Although the <i>CLIENT_PrepareController</i> callback function is called at IRQL = PASSIVE_LEVEL, you should not make this function pageable.
-The <i>CLIENT_PrepareController</i> callback is in the critical timing path for restoring power to the devices in the hardware platform and, for performance reasons, it should not be delayed by page faults.</p>

-<p>To define a <i>CLIENT_PrepareController</i> callback function, you must first provide a function declaration that identifies the type of callback function you're defining.
-Windows provides a set of callback function types for drivers.
-Declaring a function using the callback function types helps <a href="NULL">Code Analysis for Drivers</a>, <a href="NULL">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>

-<p>For example, to define a <i>CLIENT_PrepareController</i> callback function that is named <code>MyEvtGpioPrepareController</code>, use the GPIO_CLIENT_PREPARE_CONTROLLER function type, as shown in this code example:</p>

-<p>Then, implement your callback function as follows:</p>

-<p>The GPIO_CLIENT_PREPARE_CONTROLLER function type is defined in the Gpioclx.h header file.
-To more accurately identify errors when you run the code analysis tools, be sure to add the _Use_decl_annotations_ annotation to your function definition.
-The _Use_decl_annotations_ annotation ensures that the annotations that are applied to the GPIO_CLIENT_PREPARE_CONTROLLER function type in the header file are used.
-For more information about the requirements for function declarations, see <a href="NULL">Declaring Functions by Using Function Role Types for KMDF Drivers</a>.
-For more information about _Use_decl_annotations_, see <a href="http://go.microsoft.com/fwlink/p/?LinkId=286697">Annotating Function Behavior</a>.</p>

 ## -requirements
 <table>
 <tr>